When you pray, move your feet. It’s an old African proverb.

 But if you really feel like you need to pray, then pray for yourselves that you will find the courage and integrity to actually serve and protect the people of this good nation.

 Charlotte Vaughan Coyle lives in Paris TX and blogs about intersections of faith, culture and politics on her website and Intersections Facebook page.
-She frequently shares her thoughts with Coffee Party USA as a regular volunteer.
+She serves as national president for Coffee Party USA and contributes regularly to the Join the Coffee Party Movement Facebook page.